How to Buy a Domain Name: A Simple Guide to Get You Started

 Another way to acquire the desired website name is to check its availability with alternative top-level domains.
 For instance, if you are running a technology-related business but .com or .io TLDs are already taken, try .tech domain.
 If you need a domain for an online portfolio, opt for .space.

 Also, don’t be afraid to experiment.
 There are many extensions that can be used for domain hacks.
 For instance, if you offer success coaching and you want a simple and memorable address but all popular options are already taken, you can use domain .ch as an ending to get a unique yourcoa.ch name.

 After finding the best domain name for your project, it’s time to proceed with the checkout.

 During this step, you’ll also need to choose the domain registration period.
 Registrars offer a variety of durations – from one to ten years.
 Before the initial registration period ends, the registrar will alert you to renew it.

 Also, domain registration companies typically require users to pay for a minimum period of one year.
 However, other registrars might have a longer minimum registration period, like two years.

 To purchase a domain at Hostinger, continue the process from the domain checker page and press the Add to cart button next to the domain.
 Then, click Continue to cart.

 From the shopping cart window, select the Period drop-down list and choose the registration period.
-Here, you can also choose to add the privacy protection add-on.
 Click the Checkout Now button to finish the order.